-$$ Jennifer Buchanan Walsh, MD Assistant Professor at UT Southwestern Medical Center
+$$ Jennifer Buchanan Walsh, MD Associate Professor at UT Southwestern Medical Center

 UTSW Physician Practicing at Children's Health